bobg/fab/Readme.md

 no matter how many times that target shows up in other targets’ dependencies or calls to `Run`, etc.

+The fab command line can list multiple targets, e.g. `fab Vet Test Build`, or a single target plus arguments, e.g. `fab Build -verbose`, depending on whether the first string after the first target starts with `-`.
+In argument-passing mode,
+the named target is wrapped with ArgTarget and the arguments are available at runtime using `GetArgs`.

 ## Details

 By default, your build rules are found in the `_fab` subdir.